MarcosParanaiba/NeuralNetworksFrom0/readme.md

 # Neural Networks From 0

 This is a repository for me to study more deeply the understaing the neural networks' structure by not using any library.
 Hopefully, I will also help you!
+Any feedback will be very welcome and helpfull

 ## ... why?